cloudfoundry-community-attic/traveling-cf-admin/README.md

 In addition, if you act now, it also includes:

--	the `bosh bootstrap deploy` and `bosh micro` commands to create, update and delete Micro BOSH VMs
+-	`bosh bootstrap deploy` and `bosh micro` commands to create, update and delete Micro BOSH VMs
--	the `spiff` tool for merging deployment manifests together
+-	`spiff` tool for merging deployment manifests together
+-	`terraform` CLI and plugins (thanks @mitchellh for permission) that are increasingly being used to provision networking & bootstrap deployment of BOSH, Cloud Foundry, etc
 -	`bosh update cli` command to upgrade to a newer BOSH CLI version

 Simple installation